6 Warning Signs of Poor Strategic Planning in Law Firms

 20Planning_Image

 The most formidable challenge of a weak strategic planning effort is insufficient clear goals.
 In general, weak firms struggle with frustrated equity owners, attorneys, and staff who have no idea of the direction the firm is going.
-Management is often incoherent and tends to respond to the mood of the day.
+Management is often incoherent and tends to respond to the day's mood.
 Institutional loyalty suffers and is replaced with individual loyalties.
-When this happens, the firm splinters, and internal competition (the most debilitating of factors) grows.
+When this happens, the firm splinters and internal competition (the most debilitating of factors) grows.

 A solid strategic planning process gives clear direction and goals.
 It illuminates the benefits of collaboration and shared opportunities, enhancing the likelihood that the culture itself will support productive behaviors.